grifferz/ptrcheck-rs/README.md

 - An option to ignore some address blocks would be useful, in order to exclude [the RFC1918 private blocks](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) from checking, for example.
+- There's no point in doing another check of a zone if the zone content hasn't changed.
+It might be possible to hook this into a DNS server to trigger that, or just have it keep track of which zone serial numbers it has already checked.
 - Zone content should be optionally obtainable from a file instead of a zone transfer.
 This would be a bit faster, would facilitate more testing, and would make the tool useful for people who don't have AXFR access to their